 Work is under way on widening Mangere Bridge and its approaches and the long-planned western ring road now extends to Mt Roskill.

-One Response to “AIRPORT-CBD LINK ‘ESSENTIAL’”
+One thought on “AIRPORT-CBD LINK ‘ESSENTIAL’”